marsdrums/test-tutorial/visual-quality/index.md

 Accepting an approximated result makes the rendering equation computable; if we consider enough incoming light directions, we can get close to the real answer.
 The more directions we evaluate, the closer we get to the result.

-There's a rendering technique called ***Path Tracing*** which produces an approximate result of the rendering equation by making the number of incoming light directions finite.
+There's a rendering technique called ***Path Tracing*** which approximates the result of the rendering equation using the Monte Carlo approach.
 Such a technique is used to synthesize photo-realistic images:

 ![](./images/visual-quality_023.jpg)